 Author Erika Kotite

 According to Erika Kotite, the author of She Sheds: A Room Of Your Own, “the best way to build green she sheds is to rehab something that already exists on the property.
-Many older sheds require new roofs, more windows, insulations, etc. to be habitable (not to mention electrical and plumbing).
+Many older sheds require new roofs, more windows, insulations, and as well as, etc. to be habitable (not to mention electrical and plumbing).
 Applying for the right permits must be part of the plan.
 Local codes are round in the city government website, as well as many other resources for building and safety.”

 Author Sally Coulthard

-Sally Coulthard, author of Shed Decor: How To Decorate and Furnish Your Favorite Garden Room, recommends using salvage factory lighting and solar panels, as well as eco-paints and finishes.
+Sally Coulthard, author of Shed Decor: How To Decorate and Furnish Your Favorite Garden Room.
+It recommends using salvage factory lighting and solar panels, as well as eco-paints and finishes.
 “There are so many fantastic brands out there it’s easy to be environmentally friendly.”
 She goes on to say, “…guests like the playfulness of sleeping outside, in a small space, and the privacy it offers–they’re great for romantic retreats or writer’s dens.
 Sheds can also make fantastic dining or entertaining spaces for guests.”